| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 cholesterol, Lp(a) has also been independently associated with advanced

+stages of hardening of the arteries (atherosclerosis).
 How might elevated levels of this lipoprotein trigger a

 "cardiac crisis" inside the human body?
 Scientists have